dotnet-foundation/foundation/projects/identityserver.md

 # IdentityServer

-OpenID Connect and OAuth 2.0 Framework for Katana and ASP.NET
+OpenID Connect and OAuth 2.0 Framework for Katana and ASP.NET Core

 It enables the following features in your applications: